LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 and scripts used for post-processing.

-The ambition of the SOLPS-ITER effort is to become the new standard used across the ITER Parties for modelling not only ITER, but any other tokamaks and linear plasma devices wherever applicable.
+The ambition of the SOLPS-ITER effort is to become the new standard used across the ITER Parties for modeling not only ITER, but any other tokamaks and linear plasma devices wherever applicable.
 In order to facilitate user adoption of SOLPS-ITER and migration from earlier versions, it has therefore been decided to include as part of the